chanyoonzhu/leetcode-python/index.md

         - tip: sort first
         - eg. 1610-Maximum Number of Visible Points(hard, 2D)
 - tips:
     - can use monotonically decreasing queue to keep track of the max/min in window.
-Suitable for when the window size is large. eg.239,1696
+Suitable for when the window size is large. eg.239-Sliding Window Maximum; 1696

 ## Sorting
 - quick sort